-A second reason why financial regulation may differ across countries is variation in ideology or culture in a broad sense.
-For instance, Roe (2003) highlights the importance of ideology in his account of differences in the protection of shareholders relative to other stakeholders, especially between the United States and European social democracies.
-Similarly, Allen (2005) documents that Japanese society is imbued with the idea of corporate social responsibility: in Japan, even high school textbooks stress that companies should not be managed only in the interest of shareholders, and most Japanese managers subscribe to this idea, in contrast with U.S. and U.K. managers.
+the importance of ideology in his account of differences in the protection of share-holders relative to other stakeholders, especially between the United States and European social democracies.
+Similarly, Allen (2005) documents that Japanese society is imbued with the idea of corporate social responsibility: In Japan, even high school textbooks stress that companies should not be managed only in the interest of shareholders, and most Japanese managers subscribe to this idea, in contrast with U.S. and U.K. managers.

 A third explanation of differences in financial regulation emphasizes the political conflict between different economic constituencies.
 This "political economy" view holds that regulation is chosen by groups with political power, who shape it in their own interest and defend it against change.
-As a result, regulation may lead to socially inefficient and yet persistent outcomes, i.e. to lasting violations of the "political Coase theorem".
+As a result, regulation may lead to socially inefficient and yet persistent outcomes, namely, to lasting violations of the "political Coase theorem."
 Yet this persistence does not bar the possibility of financial reform, if economic shocks and political shifts modify the politically dominant groups or their priorities.
-Indeed, in their study of financial liberalizations Abiad and Mody (2005) documents both high persistence of the status quo and sharp regulatory regime changes in response to sufficiently large shocks.
+Indeed, in their study of financial liberalizations Abiad and Mody (2005) document both high persistence of the status quo and sharp regulatory regime changes in response to sufficiently large shocks.

-So this approach may explain not only international variation in shareholder protection, but also its evolution over time, in contrast with the view that regulation is shaped by remote historical "incidents" such as the origin of legal system or the difficulties faced by settlers during colonization.
+So this approach may explain not only international variation in shareholder protection, but also its evolution over time, in contrast with the view that regulation is shaped by remote historical "accidents" such as the origin of legal system or the difficulties faced by settlers during colonization.
 Moreover, it can predict how the degree of shareholder protection should correlate with other pieces of regulation, insofar as they jointly determine the rents accruing to political incumbents.
-For instance, Pagano and Volpin (2005b) and Perotti and von Thadden (2005) predict that poor shareholder protection should correlate with strong employment protection, while Perotti
+For instance, Pagano and Volpin (2005b) and Perotti and von Thadden (2006) predict that poor shareholder protection should correlate with strong employment protection, whereas Perotti and Volpin (2005) and Rajan and Zingales (2003) argue that it should be associated with trade protectionism, because they both serve the interest of incumbent firms as entry-deterring devices.